 The overwhelming evidence from the POTS study showed the presence of one or more vascular compression syndromes in all patients.
 It seems most likely that these simply give us a clue to autonomic activation by compression of the nerves that envelop the vessels.
 Pelvic Congestion Syndrome is highly likely to be associated with this, and I expect we will ultimately find this to be every bit as important, (possibly more so depending on severity,) than the popliteal and thoracic compression, which was assessed.
-Adductor canal and femoral canal compression is as yet an unexplored area, but areas that are easily treated with postural change, eg use of a footrest when seated for any period.
+Adductor canal, ilioinguinal entrapment and femoral canal compression is an area being explored, but areas that are easily treated with postural change, eg use of a footrest when seated for any period.

 Similar findings were found from popliteal compression, with simply standing in a line for long periods, or sitting watching TV with knees straight and legs extended provoking headaches, anxiety, neuropathic symptoms, hypersensitivity to sound and light, sleep disruption etc.